johnabdulshahied/30-Days-Of-Python/04_Day_Strings/04_strings.md

 ### Python Strings as Sequences of Characters

 Python strings are sequences of characters, and share their basic methods of access with other Python ordered sequences of objects – lists and tuples.
 The simplest way of extracting single characters from strings (and individual members from any sequence) is to unpack them into corresponding variables.
+See the example below:

 #### Unpacking Characters